Book a home measuring appointment

 In the past, neutrals have often had a bad rap.
 Synonymous with magnolia paint and estate agents’ advice to paint homes cream, neutral decorating schemes have sometimes resulted in rather bland, characterless spaces.
 But times are changing and after a number of years of embracing our dark sides with deep cocooning colours in our homes, we’re starting to see a return to lighter, brighter hues.

 In the Northern hemisphere, North-facing rooms have a clean, consistent light but don’t receive any direct sunlight.
 Colours tend to look cooler and harsher, and these rooms can suffer from a lack of light.
 Often, the advice is not to fight this and instead create intimate, cosy spaces with strong, dramatic colours.
-However, if you’re keen on a lighter look, opt for warm neutrals with a touch of yellow or red in them.
+However, if you’re keen on a lighter look, opt for warm neutral curtains with a touch of yellow or red in them.
 Avoid those with a green or grey base.
+Choosing a warmer neutral is ideal for bedrooms to create a cosy environment.

 South-facing rooms are a decorator’s dream and any neutrals will look good in them.
-To really enhance the feeling of warmth and light in these rooms that are bathed in sunlight for most of the day, opt again for yellow or red based neutrals.
+To really enhance the feeling of warmth and light in these rooms that are bathed in sunlight for most of the day, opt again for yellow or red based neutrals such as our Nudes range.
 To create a crisper look, choose neutrals with a cooler base.

 The key to creating a successful neutral scheme is to choose a colour that will work in your space and then introduce lighter or darker tones of the same colour to create depth and interest.
 The same principle can be applied to soft furnishings.
 So choose a blind fabric that works tonally with your neutrals but is a little lighter or darker.
 You might then team this with curtains that are in a darker tone still.
 This subtle graduation of colour is sophisticated and never jars.